 You must pass two exams after graduating from engineering school and before becoming a licensed engineer.
 The first is the Fundamentals of Engineering (FE) exam.
 The second is the Professional Engineer (PE) exam.

 For more information about engineering licensure, visit the NCEES website.

 The following is important information about the exam:

-One of the most important steps a fire protection engineer can make early in his or her career, is to place themselves on a course to becoming licensed as a Professional Engineer (PE).
+One of the most important steps a fire protection engineer can make early in his or her career is to place themselves on a course to become licensed as a Professional Engineer (PE).